tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 # What is local-first?

-For the long version, go to Ink & Switch who coined the term: https://www.inkandswitch.com/local-first/
+For the long version, go to Ink & Switch, who coined the term: https://www.inkandswitch.com/local-first/

 Here’s my short version:

-- It’s a software.
+- It’s software.
 - That prefers keeping your data local.
-- But it still goes to the internet occasionally to sync with other users, fetch data, backup, etc.
+- But it still goes to the internet occasionally to sync with other users, fetch data, back up, etc.

 If it doesn’t go to the internet at all, it’s just local software.

 If it doesn’t work offline with data it already has, then it’s just normal cloud software.
 You all know the type — sorry, Dave, I can’t play the song I just downloaded because your internet disappeared for one second...

 But somewhere in the middle — local-first.
-We love it because it’s good for the end user, you and me, not for the corporations that produced it.
+We love it because it’s good for the end user, you and me, not for the corporations that produce it.

 # What’s the problem with local-first?

-The goal of the local-first software is to get control back into the hands of user, right?
+The goal of local-first software is to get control back into the hands of the user, right?
 You own the data (literally, it’s on your device), yada-yada-yada.
 That part works great.

-However local-first software still has this online component.
-E.g. personal local-first software still needs to sync between your own devices.
+However, local-first software still has this online component.
+For example, personal local-first software still needs to sync between your own devices.
 And syncing doesn’t work without a server...

 So here we have a problem: somebody writes local-first software.
 Everybody who bought it can use it until the heat death of the universe.
 They _own_ it.